liamondrop/finding-lane-lines-advanced/WRITEUP.md

 # **Finding Lane Lines (Advanced)**

 ## Preliminaries

 ### Camera Calibration

 The images captured by a lensed (as opposed to a pinhole) camera are subject to some amount of distortion, due to the curvature of the lens, as well as other more subtle factors like the shape, orientation, and quality of the sensors that capture the light information.
 For these reasons, images captured by one camera are highly unlikely to be exactly like those captured by another.
-The curvature calculations in this project require warping the image to mimic a birds-eye perspective of the road.
-In order to do this accurately, we need to correct for the lens distortion in an operation called camera calibration.
+Accurately fitting the lane lines in this project requires warping the image to mimic a birds-eye perspective of the road.
+In order to do this accurately, it is necessary to correct for the lens distortion in an operation called camera calibration.

 Camera calibration is accomplished by feeding in several images of a checkerboard pattern.
-We use a checkerboard pattern because the relative dimensions are known: namely, the 4 corners of a given checkerboard square should be equidistant from each other.
+We use a checkerboard pattern because the relative dimensions are known: namely, the 4 corners of a given checkerboard square when viewed head on should be equidistant from each other.
 By feeding in several images of these, taken at varying angles with the camera we mean to calibrate, and defining the number of corners we expect to find, it is possible to calculate the focal length, axis skew, and principle point offset parameters that compose the camera's intrinsic matrix[1] as well as its distortion coefficients[2], known as the intrinsic and extrinsic parameters of the camera.
 The code to accomplish this can be found in cells 3 and 4 of the [project notebook](./project_notebook.ipynb).

 ![Camera Calibration](./output_images/camera_calibration.png)